Undergraduate Research Awards

 At 48 and 50 years of age, Dorothy and Mary Wordsworth accomplished the incredible achievement of crossing the Alps on foot to retrace William Wordsworth’s famed 1790 journey which formed the crux of The Prelude.
 Although William Wordsworth’s sister and wife were talented writers, their travel journals of this exhibition went largely unpublished.
 The most recent publication of their writing about this trip was an extremely abridged version of Dorothy Wordsworth’s journals, which was published almost a century ago.
 In my research, I will carefully analyze and transcribe pages from Dorothy and Mary Wordsworth’s travel journals.
 I will then compare them with the published version of Dorothy’s journals and write about my findings.
 By transcribing Dorothy and Mary Wordsworth’s travel journals and noting the important differences, I plan on uncovering important information about their lives and gaining valuable knowledge about these talented yet largely unrecognized women.

-Summer 2024 Undergraduate Research Awards
+Undergraduate Research and Creative Projects Awards

 The Effects of Corporate Incentive 936 on Puerto Rico’s Economic Development